jljordan42/indy-client/getting-started.md

 It’s important that _this signing key is kept secret,_ as someone with this key can impersonate Alice.
 If this key is ever compromised, Alice can replace it with a new one using several methods not covered here.

 ```
-Target: FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB
+Remote: ULtgFQJe6bjiFbs7ke3NJD
 ```

-**Target** is the unique identifier Alice uses to reference Faber College.
+**Remote** is the unique identifier Alice uses to reference Faber College.
 Faber College provided this value in the invitation.
 Alice can use it to look up Faber College’s verification key in the Sovrin Ledger to ensure interactions with Faber College are authentic.

 ```
-Target Verification key: < unknown, waiting for sync >
+Remote Verification key: < unknown, waiting for sync >
 ```

 Communication from the target can’t be confirmed unless we know its verification key.
 We know the target is a **CID** (a cryptographic identifier, that’s what the Target line just above told us) --  but since key revocations and rotations might happen at any time, we cannot assume that a CID has not updated its verification key.
 To know the true verification key of an identifier, we have to query Sovrin.

 Different use cases require different levels of assurance as to how recently we’ve queried Sovrin for any key replacements.
 In this case we might be comfortable if we know that the key was synchronized in the last hour.
 But we can see that we’ve never synchronized this link, so we don’t know what the verification key is at all.
 Until Alice connects to Sovrin, she won’t be able to trust communication from Faber College.
 ```
-Target endpoint: < unknown, waiting for sync >
+Remote endpoint: < unknown, waiting for sync >
 ```

-Targets can have endpoints -- locations (IRIs / URIs / URLs) on the network where others can contact them.
+Remotes can have endpoints -- locations (IRIs / URIs / URLs) on the network where others can contact them.
 These endpoints can be static or they can be ephemeral pseudonymous endpoints facilitated by a third party agency.
 To keep things simple, we’ll just use static endpoints for now.
 ```
-Invitation nonce: b1134a647eb818069c089e7694f63e6d
+Remote nonce: b1134a647eb818069c089e7694f63e6d
 ```

 This **nonce** is just a big random number that Faber College generated to track the unique invitation.
 A nonce is a random arbitrary number that can only be used one time.
 When an invitation is accepted, the invitee digitally signs the nonce such that the inviter can match the acceptance with a prior invitation.
 ```
-Invitation status: not verified, target verification key unknown
+Remote status: not verified, remote verkey unknown
 ```

-Invitations are signed by the target.
+Requests are signed by the remote.
 We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.
-We might have an invitation from someone masquerading as Faber College.
+We might have an request from someone masquerading as Faber College.
 We’ll resolve that uncertainty when we sync.
 ```
-Last synced: < this link has not yet been synchronized >
+Last synced: < this connection has not yet been synchronized >
 ```
-A link stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.
+A connection stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.
 Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous -- but it makes Sovrin more efficient when identity owners work with up-to-date data.

 ## Accept the Invitation

 Alice _attempts_ to accept the invitation from Faber College.

 ```
-ALICE> accept invitation from Faber
+ALICE> accept request from Faber
 Expanding Faber to "Faber College"
-Invitation not yet verified.
+Request not yet verified.
-Link not yet synchronized.
+Connection not yet synchronized.
-Invitation acceptance aborted.
+Request acceptance aborted.
 Cannot sync because not connected.
 Please connect first.

 Usage:
     connect <test|live>
 ```

-In order to accept an invitation, its origin must be proved.
-Just because an invitation says the sender is "Faber College" doesn’t make it so; the ease of forging email headers is a reminder of why we can’t just trust what a sender says.
-Syncing the link with Sovrin will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Sovrin network to sync -- and we haven’t connected yet.
+In order to accept a request, its origin must be proved.
+Just because a request says the sender is "Faber College" doesn’t make it so; the ease of forging email headers is a reminder of why we can’t just trust what a sender says.
+Syncing the connection with Sovrin will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Sovrin network to sync -- and we haven’t connected yet.

 There are two Sovrin networks we might connect to.
 One is a test network, and the other is live (production).
 We’ll use the test network for the demo.